 - Check your emotions.
 Although it is difficult, step back and consider the next steps carefully.

-- Contact a teacher, principal, or the Customer Help Center at your school immediately and share your concerns about the bullying that your child has experienced.
+- Contact a teacher, principal, or the Customer Care Center at your school immediately and share your concerns about the bullying that your child has experienced.

 - Work closely with school personnel to help solve the problem.

 - Encourage your child to develop interests and hobbies that will help build resiliency in difficult situations.